Bayes Study Group

 Have you ever read a paper and thought: “Wow, this is really cool”, then read on only to find the word “Bayesian” in the analysis specification and promptly get lost at the terminology and approach to statistics?

 If you did/do, you are obviously not alone and I think it might be time we do something about it.
-To this end, I have created the AU Bayes Study Group within which we work our way through (1) a lecture series by Bayes Wunderkind Richard McElreath, (2) his corresponding book (“Statistical Rethinking”), and (3) a few practical examples in R.
+To this end, I have created a Bayes Study Group (formerly AU Bayes Study Group) within which we work our way through (1) a lecture series by Bayes Wunderkind Richard McElreath, (2) his corresponding book (“Statistical Rethinking”), and (3) a few practical examples in

 Conduct & Logistics